dotnetcore/EasyCaching/docs/ProviderFactory.md

 This usage of `EasyCachingProviderFactory` is similar with `HttpClientFactory`.

-There are two types of providers(`IEasyCachingProvider` and `IRedisCachingProvider`) can use `EasyCachingProviderFactory` to create.
+There are two types of providers(`IEasyCachingProvider` and `IRedisCachingProvider`) that `EasyCachingProviderFactory` can create.

-Here use two InMemory caching provders and two Redis caching providers to show.
+Following examples uses two InMemory caching provders and two Redis caching providers.

 ## 1. Install the packages via Nuget